The New Zealand Curriculum forms the basis of our teaching, including the study of English, health and

 – Cover Health Education and Keeping Ourselves Safe

-– Offer Cultural Education (Including Music, Arts, Oral Language)
+– Offer Cultural Education (Including Music, Arts, and Oral Language)

 STATIONERY